 Programme of Science, Management and Innovation

-The master specialisation Science, Management and Innovation (SMI) consists of two years.
+The master's specialisation Science, Management and Innovation (SMI) consists of two years.

-Formally, during the first year of your master, you will follow the courses and activities belonging to the Master's programme in Physics and Astronomy.
-In your second year you start with the courses and activities attributed to SMI.
+Formally, during the first year of your master's, you will follow the courses and activities belonging to the Master's programme in Physics and Astronomy.
+In your second year, you start with the courses and activities attributed to SMI.
 These courses you will follow with students from the entire faculty who are enrolled in this specialisation.

-The requirements for the programme of Physics and Astronomy consists of the following programme-specific components and associated work and study load:
+The requirements for the programme of Physics and Astronomy consist of the following programme-specific components and associated work and study load: